annatolchynska/hangman/README.md

 For this game I used a list of random words as my model.
 The game creates a hidden word chosen from the list and the user has to guess it.

-[ASCII Art Library For Python]("https://pypi.org/project/art/") was used for fonts to give the game an oldschool vibes.
+[ASCII Art Library For Python]("https://pypi.org/project/art/") was used for fonts as a third party library to give the game an oldschool vibes.

 ### Technology Used
 * [Python programming language](https://en.wikipedia.org/wiki/Python_(programming_language))